Fomiller/Go-Coverletter-CLI/README.md

 Use the ```config.yaml``` file to set configuration settings for Scribe.
 Scribe automatically downloads files to the users ```$HOME\scribe``` path on Mac/Linux systems, and ```%USERPROFILE%\scribe``` path on Windows systems.

 You can define a custom default download path by setting ```download.path``` to your desired full path.

+If you make changes to your config.yaml file make sure to run ``` go install``` after you save your changes.